santiagosnchez/jacksonii-analyses/README.md

 # *Amanita jacksonii* variant analysis

-This repo includes scripts, workflows, and environments for analyzing population genomic data in *Amanita jacksonii* species complex --an ectomycorrhizal basidiomycete in the genus *Agaricales*.
+This repo includes scripts, workflows, and environments for analyzing population genomic data in *Amanita jacksonii* species complex --an ectomycorrhizal basidiomycete in the order *Agaricales*.

 ## Set up a *data* path